 I love pasta dishes because of their versatility.
 Pasta is a great dish to experiment with because of all the variables that go into it.
 First, you have the pasta itself and its numerous shapes to choose from.
 Then you have the different types of sauces, tomato based, cream based, with or without meat.
 Then you have all the different types of add ins like vegetables, meatballs, and cheeses.
-And lastly you have the option of cooking it on the stove or baking it in the oven.
+And lastly you have the option of cooking it on the stove or baking it in the oven. what’s great is you don’t need the best stove at all, in fact a simple hot plate would do fine, that’s is obviously why it is such a popular dish, along with being delicious and filling, of course.
 I can probably make a different one for every day of the year.
 It’s also a great one dish meal that can combine almost all of the food groups.
 I’d usually make my own pasta if I feel really determined.
 But if you’re using dried pasta, then making the dish is even easier and faster.

 I loved this orecchiette dish by Daisy’s World and wanted to take my own spin on it using some of the ingredients found in my farmer’s market.
 In this dish the slightly bitter bite of rainbow swiss chard and the smoky flavor of the andouille chicken sausage are balanced by the chewy orecchiette and the sweetness of the ricotta.

 - Cook orecchiette pasta according to package directions until al dente.

 - Drain pasta and reserve 1/2 cup pasta water.

 - In a large frying pan over medium-high heat, warm the olive oil.